View Current

 1. meet the English language proficiency requirements approved by Academic Senate (please refer to the English Language Proficiency Policy);

-2. satisfy the academic requirements prescribed by Academic Senate for admission to the relevant program;
+2. satisfy the academic requirements prescribed by the Program and Course Approval Committee (PCAC) for admission to the relevant program;

 3. meet any other additional requirements that may be prescribed in University rules, policies, schedules or the College admissions requirements and selection criteria;